makerdao/dss-simulation-scripts/README.md

 ## Running Scripts

-### Trigger ES
+### set the OSM price for an asset
 ```
-HARDHAT_NETWORK=localhost ./scripts/cageMCD.js
+./scripts/setOSMPrice.js "ETH-A" ${PIP_ETH} 4000
 ```

 ### Void the OSM for ETH
 ```
-HARDHAT_NETWORK=localhost ./scripts/voidOSM.js
+./scripts/voidOSM.js
 ```

 ### warp ahead by seconds
 ```
-HARDHAT_NETWORK=localhost ./scripts/warp.js 7200
+./scripts/warp.js 7200
 ```

-### set the OSM price for an asset
+### Trigger ES
 ```
-HARDHAT_NETWORK=localhost ./scripts/setOSMPrice.js "ETH-A" ${PIP_ETH} 4000
+./scripts/cageMCD.js
 ```

 ## debug notes

-- Set the RPC host to be an archive node in `hardhat.config.js`.

-- Set the `ETH_RPC_URL` to be the same archive node.

 - Set the block where the error happened in the `hardhat.config.js` file.

-- make point client at http://127.0.0.1:8545/
+- make client point at http://127.0.0.1:8545/

 - reproduce error if you can.
 You can see the error message in the hardhat output.
 If you get the bytes for the transaction, save it to a file called `calldata` and then you can send it with `seth`:
 ```
 seth send <TO> $(cat ./calldata)